dustinpfister/blog_posts/_posts/threejs-math-utils.md

 <!-- more -->

+<iframe class="youtube_video" src="https://www.youtube.com/embed/TQMbcHB89RY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## The math utils method and what to know first

 This is a post on some of the features of the Math utils object in the javaScript library known as threejs.
 I am assuming that you have all ready got up to speed with the basics when it comes to [getting started with threejs](/2018/04/04/threejs-getting-started/).
 I am also assuming that you have at least some background when it comes to client side web programming to begin with as well.
 I will not be getting into detail about many basic things that you should know at this point.
 However I do often use this first section of a post to outline at least a few things that you might want to also read up more on before getting to the rest of this.

-### There is a Clamp methid but no Wrap method in Math utils
+### There is a Clamp method but no Wrap method in Math utils

 Many libraries will have a clamp method that will clamp a value to the range of a given max and min value, and threejs is no exception with this as there is very much a clamp method in the math utils object.
 However there is not just clamping values but also wrapping values as well.
 That is that on top of having a method that will clamp a value between a min and max value in that it will just not let the value go lower or higher there would also be a wrap method that will wrap a value that goes beyond max back to the min value and vice versa. it would seem that there is no wrap method in the math utils object, thus I have to get this method by using or making something outside of the library.
 There is however an Euclidean Modulo method that is kind of similar to what I would expect, it is just that I also would like to have something that works a little differently when it comes to negative numbers.

-I have wrote a [blog post on this subject of wrapping Vectors and primatives](/2022/09/02/threejs-vector3-wrap/) in which I was able to find a decent wrap method, and I also made [one of my threejs project examples that is a wrap module](/2022/09/09/threejs-examples-wrap-module/) in which I am building on top of this kind of thing.
+I have wrote a [blog post on this subject of wrapping Vectors and primitives](/2022/09/02/threejs-vector3-wrap/) in which I was able to find a decent wrap method, and I also made [one of my threejs project examples that is a wrap module](/2022/09/09/threejs-examples-wrap-module/) in which I am building on top of this kind of thing.
 Also with some of these examples I am using a wrap method that I came up with when working on those source code examples.

 ### Source code example in this post are on Github